Blog

 • LastPass redirects the user to AD FS for authentication.

-• If the credentials are valid, AD FS can optionally prompt for another authentication factor before issuing a security token to LastPass.
+• If the credentials are valid, AD FS can prompt for MFA if the policy requires it.

 It’s no secret that Active Directory is a favorite target of threat actors.

-In the Windows Server 2025 public preview, Microsoft included new security enhancements to address kerberoasting attacks on AD service accounts:
+In Windows Server 2025, Microsoft includes new security enhancements to address attacks like kerberoasting, AS-REP roasting, Golden Tickets, and DCSync on AD service accounts:

 • PKNIT (Kerberos Public Key Cryptography for Initial Authentication in Kerberos) support for cryptographic agility